NCERT Class 12 Biology Chapter 7 Notes Evolution - Download PDF

 Progress of Evolution

-Evolution is a continuous process that moves in a direction governed by environment and appetency.
+Evolution is a continuous process that moves in a direction governed by the environment and appetency.

 Evolution is a continuous process, the direction of which is governed by nature.

-In a given population, the frequency of occurrence of alleles or genes can be finding out.
-These frequencies remain fixed and even remain the same through generation.
-This fact was represented by Hardy-Weinberg principles using algebraic equations.
+In a given population, the frequency of occurrence of alleles or genes can be determined.
+These frequencies remain fixed and even remain the same through generations.
+This fact was represented by the Hardy-Weinberg principle using algebraic equations.

-This principle states that allele frequencies in a population are stable and is constant from generation to generation.
+This principle states that allele frequencies in a population are stable and constant from generation to generation.
 The gene pool remains constant.
-This is called genetic equilibrium and sum total of all the allelic frequencies is 1.
+This is called genetic equilibrium, and the sum total of all the allelic frequencies is 1.

-When the frequency is measured, the actual value varies that indicates the extent of evolutionary changes.
-Change of frequency in alleles (Hardy-Weinberg equilibrium) in a population resulted due to evolution.
+When the frequency is measured, the actual value varies, which indicates the extent of evolutionary changes.
+Change of frequency in alleles (Hardy-Weinberg equilibrium) in a population resulted from evolution.

 • Gene migration or gene flow.